apache/arrow-cookbook/python/source/create.rst

 ======================

-Arrow provides the :class:`pyarrow.DictionaryArray` type to represent in memory categorical data without the cost of storing and repeating the categories over and over when they consist of some expensive types like text.
+Arrow provides the :class:`pyarrow.DictionaryArray` type to represent categorical data without the cost of storing and repeating the categories over and over.
+This can reduce memory use when columns might have large values (such as text).

 If you have an array containing repeated categorical data, it is possible to convert it to a :class:`pyarrow.DictionaryArray`